OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/load.md

 ---
 title: load
-description: This page provides clear instructions on how to load a stock ticker for performing analysis, with special settings like loading an Indian ticker, defining the timeframe, setting intraday minutes, including pre/after market hours, and more.
+description: "This page provides clear instructions on how to load a stock ticker for" performing analysis, with special settings like loading an Indian ticker, defining the timeframe, setting intraday minutes, including pre/after market hours, and more.
   It also includes usage cases and available parameters.